XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

 (Server-only) Do not send the `Content-Type: text/event-stream` response header.
 Defaults to false (the header will be sent)

+> `xPaddingBytes`

+*Added in 1.8.24*

+Control the padding of requests and responses.
+Defaults to `"100-1000"`, meaning that each GET and POST will be padded with a random amount of bytes in that range.

+A value of `-1` disables padding entirely.

+You can lower this to save bandwidth or increase it to improve censorship resistance.
+Too much padding may cause the CDN to reject traffic.

 ## HTTP versions